Prukutu/AOES-CLIM-cartopy/_episodes/02-loop.md

 ![loop_image](../fig/loops_image.png)

 where each character (`char`) in the variable `word` is looped through and printed one character after another.
-The numbers in the diagram denote which loop cycle the character was printed in (1 being the first loop, and 6 being the final loop).
+The numbers in the diagram denote which character was printed (0 being the first loop cycle, and 5 in the final or _sixth_ loop).

 We can call the [loop variable]({{ page.root }}/reference/#loop-variable) anything we like, but there must be a colon at the end of the line starting the loop, and we must indent anything we